Motorworld’s newspaper №71

 - reverse gear ratio was 4.62 (M-72 had a 3.79 ratio).

 Along with two new M-73 motorcycles, a mass produced M-72 was put under the test.
-Both machines had to test the capabilities and advantages of the sidecar wheel drive.
+Both machines had to show the capabilities and advantages of the sidecar wheel drive.
 According to the report, the test objectives were as follows:

 - To determine the operational and physical characteristics (M-73).